CKRancher/rancher/README.md

 Events:            <none>
 ```

+We will remove all those three default alerts, and we will create one of our own:

 ```bash
 $ kubectl -n monitoring edit prometheusrules demo-prometheus-operator-alertmanager.rules prometheusrule.monitoring.coreos.com/demo-prometheus-operator-alertmanager.rules edited
 ```

+The own custom alert looks like this:

 ```bash
 $ kubectl -n monitoring describe prometheusrule demo-prometheus-operator-alertmanager.rules